-This proposed project is required to undergo a comprehensive permitting process at both the state and local level.
+This proposed project will be required to undergo a comprehensive permitting process at both the state and local level.
 The State of Colorado permitting process is known as an Oil and Gas Development Plan or OGDP.
-We submitted an application to develop 12 wells on the HICKORY 10-34HZ location and the ECMC has determined that the application contains all the required information and is therefore complete.
+We will submit an OGDP application to develop 12 wells on the MIDWEST location.
+Instructions on how to provide public comment on this application to the ECMC are included in this packet.

-Proposed Location
+Proposed Location Information